 For a machine parameter you get the name of the parameter followed by the value read or written.
 TOP

-To write a PLC address value or a machine parameter you have to enter the desired value under ‘Write Value’, activate checkbox ‘Write Value’ and click button [Execute].
+To write a PLC address value or a machine parameter you have to enter the desired value under ‘Write Value’, and activate checkbox ‘Write Value’ followed by clicking button [Execute].
+You get a warning if you execute this function for the first time.
 If successful the program outputs the result of the write operation in the area at the right.

-For testing it is usually safe to write data to MARKER, BYTE or WORD address 1.
+iTNC 530 and older controllers only: For testing it is usually safe to write data to MARKER, BYTE or WORD address 1.
 For DWORD you may use 24.
 If you change machine parameter 3515 please reset it to its original value afterwards.
-In any case it is recommended to verify that PLC addresses or machine parameters you intend to write values to for testing are NOT used for production tasks at the machine!
+In any case it is highly recommended to verify that PLC addresses or machine parameters you intend to write values to for testing are NOT used for production tasks at the machine!

-To verify the result of a write operation you can simply deactivate checkbox ‘Write Value’ and click button [Execute] to check the actual value.
+To verify the result of a write operation you can simply deactivate checkbox ‘Write Value’ and click button [Execute] again to check the actual value.
+TOP

 If you read or write a WORD address value the PLC address has to be divisible by 2 e.g. 490, 492.